CodiumTeam/docker-training/exercise-11/README.md

     docker build -t flask-app:v1 .
     docker scan flask-app:v1 -f Dockerfile
     ```
     You should see a report with quite a few vulnerabilities.
 Notice how it also gives some recommendations.
-If you change the base image you could reduce the number of vulnerabilities.
+If you change the base image, you could reduce the number of vulnerabilities.

 1. Since the `Dockerfile` accepts a build argument `TAG` to change the image tag, execute the previous commands with a different image and notice the difference in vulnerabilities:
     ```bash